 In most instances an application fee will be required.
 This fee must be paid when you lodge the application.
-The fee is set down by government regulations.
+The fee is set down by government regulations

-To help Council calculate the application fee, you must provide an accurate cost estimate of the proposed development to be allowed by the amended permit and the difference between the development allowed by the permit.
+To help Council calculate the application fee, you must provide an accurate cost estimate of the proposed development to be allowed by the amended permit and the difference between the development this made available for the purperselopment and the difference between the development is made available for the purperselopment and the difference between the development.